 Consider the time savings of having a modern reliable controller

 1) Reducing the chances of a runaway condition

 2) Reducing time investment required using a temperature controller with modern automation

 So, why are using these so necessary for a lot of organizations?
-It can be very expensive, and dangerous for that matter, if products are not rigorously tested in realistic environmental conditions.
-The reactions to various types of conditions provides key data for further development, tweaks and finalization before these products hit the market.
+It can be very expensive, and dangerous for that matter if products are not rigorously tested in realistic environmental conditions.
+The reactions to various types of conditions provide key data for further development, tweaks, and finalization before these products hit the market.

-Though a multitude of products are tested in environmental chambers daily, there are three main ways in which these chambers are used:
+Though a multitude of products is tested in environmental chambers daily, there are three main ways in which these chambers are used:

 Chambers are often designed to have a variety of conditions they can emulate in a realistic manner to test how reliable the product will be.
 This testing can expose flaws in how the product is manufactured.
 Identifying weaknesses right out of the gate can save a great deal of capital in the end.
 As each tweak is made, the product can be re-tested until any flaws are eliminated.

 Environmental chambers can be used not only to test how strong a product is but also how long it takes to be destroyed.
 By raising the intensity of certain conditions like humidity or temperature, researchers can determine what the lifespan of the product is before it begins to deteriorate.
 These extreme conditions are certainly ones in which you would not want to try out a new product for the first time in real life.

 Understanding how not only your product reacts to various environmental factors, but also how its individual material components react may be key to its success.
 The chamber does not only have to test a completed project.
 It can test products in merely the design phase, or can even be used singularly for research purposes.
 Finding the sturdiest materials to build it from the ground up can help create a consistent and trustworthy product.